Have you already thought about how to bring your Digital Marketing strategy to the next level?

-General Electric (GE) may well be one of the first names that come to mind when you think of reliable, efficient vacuum cleaners or washing machines.
+General Electric (GE) is one of the first names that come to mind when you think of reliable, efficient vacuum cleaners or washing machines.

-But household appliances aren’t particularly exciting as a topic for irresistible content marketing material.
+But household appliances aren’t fascinating as a topic for irresistible content marketing material.
 That hasn’t stopped GE from taking what they do best and breathing life into it in exciting new ways, though.

 The company’s Instagram account is a perfect example of this tactic in action.
 Not only does GE leverage interesting, balanced imagery to generate interest, but they’ve also been great at influencer marketing.

-For instance, GE once invited a combined group of Insta-influencers and company super fans to tour their facilities and create their own content about the experience.
+For instance, GE invited a combined group of Insta-influencers and company super fans to tour their facilities and create content about the experience.

-This move won the company several thousand new followers, as well as multiple millions of views for their Instagram account.
+This move won the company several thousand new followers and multiple millions of views for their Instagram account.

-Of course, these are hardly the only companies out there killing it when it comes to their content marketing campaigns.
+Of course, these are hardly the only companies killing it regarding their content marketing campaigns.

-However, they’re shining examples of what the content marketing team behind a company can accomplish with a bit of creative thinking and a knack for tapping into what their audience likes to see.
+However, they’re shining examples of what the content marketing team behind a company can accomplish with creative thinking and a knack for tapping into what their audience likes to see.

 6 Best Content Marketing Tools